rsav/samp4sharcap/README.md

 ```
 clr.AddReferenceToFileAndPath(...)
 ```
-3. Change sys.path to use modified astropy.samp installed with conda in the line
+3. Change sys.path to use modified astropy.samp installed with conda (refered as PPATH above) in the line

 ```
 sys.path.append(...)